+This series is about counting the hand.
 This technique is vital if you are to make a good bridge player.
 What, though, does it mean?

-how the opponents' points (by which we you play the hand as declarer you can (or crucial point. at least, should) count out how many points each opponent has shown up with.
+There are two series in this edition of V-Blue.
+In this series we are looking at how the opponents' points (by which we mean their high cards) are distributed.
+As you play the hand as declarer you can (or at least, should) count out how many points each opponent has shown up with.

-you may be able to deduce the location of that with 12 points. a vital missing card if you reflect on what inference, East should have the AQ. you know about the previous bidding and how the play has progressed.
+How might that affect your thinking?
+Well, you may be able to deduce the location of a vital missing card if you reflect on what you know about the previous bidding and how the play has progressed.